Point group determination chart 2025

 Contact us

-Assigning Point Groups Determine if the molecule is of high or low symmetry.
-If not, find the highest order rotation axis, Cn.
-Determine if the molecule has any C2 axes perpendicular to the principal Cn axis.
+Steps for assigning a molecules point group: If not, find the highest order rotation axis, Cn.
+Determine whether the molecule has any C2 axes perpendicular to the principal Cn axis.
 If so, then there are n such C2 axes, and the molecule is in the D set of point groups.

 be ready to get more